 About the IIE/India office

 The Institute of International Education (IIE) India has been engaged with higher education in India for over 60 years and has had an office in New Delhi, since 2005.
-Working closely with corporate foundations, governments and non-governmental organisations in the region, IIE has developed and implemented a strong set of activities in higher education scholarship administration, leadership development, and critical development fields such as health, with special focus on youth and women.
+Working closely with corporate foundations, governments and non-governmental organizations in the region, IIE has developed and implemented a strong set of activities in higher education scholarship administration, leadership development, and critical development fields such as health, with special focus on youth and women.

 Programs administered by the IIE New Delhi office include the Ford Foundation's Global Travel and Learning Fund, GE Foundation's Scholar-Leaders Program, India Support for Teacher Education Program (InSTEP), Forest-PLUS, Maternal Health Young Champions Program, Cargill Global Scholars Program, Rolex Awards for Enterprise Laureates Programme, Avery Dennison Foundation Spirit of Invention Scholarship Program, and The Rockefeller Foundation's residency program at Bellagio Centre.
 In the recent past, the office also helped administer the David and Lucille Packard Foundation's Leadership Development Mechanism which fostered leadership development for reproductive health professionals in India.

 1997 – 2000: Setting the Foundation